Arunima-Paul/Performance-Analysis_Telecom/README.md

 (iv) Data-Driven monitoring using internal customers with predictive analytics (Example: forecast ARPU vs. churn correlations) and tracking of KPIs monthly.

+**8. Conclusion-**  5G rollout has improved AtliQo's revenue per user, but customer churn/loss has decreased the overall growth and market share.
+AtliQo has strength to fight back, however urgent action on customer churn and market competition needed, otherwise they risk losing long-term leadership in the Market.

 --- End of analysis ---